 Is Twenty Really Better Than HubSpot for Growing Businesses?

-It depends entirely on how your business operates.
-Twenty is better if you need CRM functionality without the overhead of an integrated marketing and service platform.
-HubSpot is better if you're using multiple hubs and benefit from their integration.
+Twenty isn't universally "better" than HubSpot - the answer depends entirely on how your business operates and what you actually need from your CRM system.
+Twenty excels if you need focused CRM functionality without the overhead of an integrated marketing and service platform.
+HubSpot remains superior if you're using multiple hubs and benefit from their seamless integration.

 Don't make this decision based on what's "better" in general - make it based on what fits your actual workflow.
-In my experience working with businesses for 20 years, the companies that thrive are the ones that choose systems that support their existing processes rather than forcing them to adapt to the software.
+In my experience working with businesses for 20 years, the companies that thrive are the ones that choose systems that support their existing processes rather than forcing them to adapt to the software's predetermined structure.

 What Are the Risks of Moving Away From an Established Platform Like HubSpot?